Do I Need Gap Insurance if I Have Full Coverage?

 You may need gap insurance even if you have full coverage when your loan balance is higher than your car’s current value.
 Full coverage pays your vehicle’s actual cash value after a total loss, not the amount you still owe your lender.
 If the remaining loan balance exceeds the car’s value, you must pay the difference out of pocket.
 Gap insurance covers that remaining balance.

-Drivers who made a down payment of less than 20%, picked loan terms longer than 60 months or bought vehicles that depreciate quickly are most likely to have this gap during the first two to three years of ownership.
-In those cases, carrying both full coverage and gap insurance reduces financial risk after a total loss.
+Three factors push drivers into a gap: a down payment of less than 20%, a loan term of more than 60 months, or a vehicle that depreciates faster than average.
+Any one of these raises the odds of owing more than the car is worth in the first two to three years.
+Carrying both full coverage and gap insurance reduces financial risk after a total loss.
 If your loan balance is already equal to or lower than your car’s market value, gap insurance usually adds cost without providing additional benefit.

 What Is Gap Insurance?